-Mark has been appointed to leadership roles in numerous complex civil proceedings, including: Co-Lead MDL Counsel in In re Whirlpool Front Loading Washer Products Liability Litigation, MDL 2001 (N.D.
-Ohio); Plaintiffs Steering Committee, Federal/State Litigation Liaison, in In re New England Compounding Pharmacy, Inc. Products Liability Litigation (fungal meningitis/infections), MDL 2419 (D. Mass); Plaintiffs Steering Committee and Co-Chair Plaintiffs Expert Committee in In re Navistar Diesel Engine Product Liability Litigation, MDL No. 2223 (N.D.
+Mark has been appointed to leadership roles in numerous complex civil proceedings, including: Co-Lead MDL Counsel in In re: Generac Solar Power Systems Marketing Sales Practices and Products Liability Litigation, MDL No. 3078; Co-Lead MDL Counsel, In re Evenflo Co., Inc. Marketing, Sales Practices and Products Liability Litigation (child booster seats), MDL 2938 (D. Mass); Co-Lead MDL Counsel and Co-Lead Trial Counsel, In re Whirlpool Front Loading Washer Products Liability Litigation, MDL 2001 (N.D.
+Ohio); Co-Lead Interim Class Counsel, Miller v.
+Ford (engine failures), Case No. 2:20-cv-01796 (E.D.
+Ca); Co-Lead Class Counsel, Weidman v.
+Ford (brake failures), Case No. 2:18-cv-12719 (E.D.
+MI); Co-Lead Class Counsel in Alger v.
+FCA US, LLC (exploding headrests), Case No. 2:18-CV-00360 (E.D.
+Ca); Co-Lead Counsel in Braziel v.
+Michigan Department of Environment, Great Lakes, and Energy (consolidated litigation re: lead contamination of Benton Harbor’s water system), Case No. 22-000046-MM (Michigan Court of Claims); Plaintiffs Executive Committee, In re: East Palestine Train Derailment, Case No. 4:23-cv-00242 (N.D Ohio); Plaintiffs Executive Committee, Murphy v.
+Graco Children’s Products (child booster seats), Case No. 1:20-CV-03030-LMM (N.D.
+Ga.); Chair of MDL Expert Committee, In re General Motors Air Conditioning Marketing and Sales Practices Litigation, MDL 2818 (E.D.
+MI); Plaintiffs Steering Committee, In re Exactech Polyethylene Orthopedic Products Liability Litigation, MDL 3044 (EDNY); Plaintiffs Steering Committee, Federal/State Litigation Liaison, in In re New England Compounding Pharmacy, Inc. Products Liability Litigation (fungal meningitis/infections), MDL 2419 (D. Mass); Plaintiffs Steering Committee and Co-Chair Plaintiffs Expert Committee in In re Navistar Diesel Engine Product Liability Litigation, MDL No. 2223 (N.D.
 Ill); and Plaintiffs Steering Committee in In re Ford Switch Fire Litigation, Texas state MDL, Travis County, Texas, Cause No. D-1-GN-08-000901.
-He also represents clients in many centralized litigations across the country.
+Mark also represents clients in many centralized litigations across the country.

-Mark and his co-authors recently updated their acclaimed book, Litigating International Torts In United States Courts (Thomson Reuters West, 2015 ed.), a practical resource for legal practitioners and judges.
-Mark also regularly blogs on legal issues and issues of the day for trusted online legal publications and organizations.
-He has also published a number of articles in journals, including articles in the national publications TRIAL Magazine and The Trial Lawyer on holding foreign companies accountable for injuries they cause in the U.S., and is on the Law360 Product Liability Editorial Advisory Board, providing feedback on Law360’s news coverage of the legal world, including case updates, policy developments, attorney information, litigation facts, and trends in various industries.
+Mark and his co-authors recently updated their acclaimed book, Litigating International Torts in United States Courts (Thomson Reuters West, 2022 ed.), a practical resource for legal practitioners and judges.
+Mark has also authored a number of articles published in peer-reviewed journals, including articles in the national publications TRIAL Magazine and The Trial Lawyer on holding foreign companies accountable for injuries they cause in the U.S., and has served on the Law360 Product Liability Editorial Advisory Board, providing feedback on Law360’s news coverage of the legal world.